Schiphol as a connector in a changing landscape | Pieter van Oord on the strategic choices behind Schiphol’s master plan

 About the Topic

-During the Boardroom Dinner on 29 September, Pieter van Oord, President & CEO of Royal Schiphol Group, will engage in a conversation with you about Schiphol’s master plan and the strategic dilemmas it entails.
-Central questions include: how do you maintain Schiphol as a driving force of the Dutch economy without increasing pressure on the living environment?
-How can an organisation operate stably in a politically volatile reality?
-And does low public trust in politics create opportunities for businesses?
+During the Boardroom Dinner on September 29, Pieter van Oord, President & CEO of Royal Schiphol Group, will engage in a discussion with you regarding Schiphol’s master plan and the resulting strategic dilemmas.
+Central to the conversation are questions such as: how do you maintain Schiphol as a driving force behind the Dutch economy without increasing the pressure on the living environment?
+How can an organization operate stably within a politically volatile reality?
+And: does low public trust in politics offer opportunities for businesses?

 Target Audience